 bridge-learning off.
 EVPN is responsible for installing remote MACs.

 bridge-arp-nd-suppress suppresses ARP flooding over VXLAN tunnels.
 Instead, a local proxy handles ARP requests received from locally attached hosts for remote hosts.
 ARP suppression is the implementation for IPv4; ND suppression is the implementation for IPv6.
-It is recommended by Cumulus to enable ARP suppression on all VXLAN interfaces.
+It is recommended to enable ARP suppression on all VXLAN interfaces.
 Bridge Protocol Data Unit (BPDU) are not transmitted over VXLAN interfaces.
 So as a good practice bpduguard and pbdufilter are enabled with

 mstpctl-bpduguard yes and